 Demonstrate interest.
 If possible, visit all of the schools in which you are interested.
 When you visit, register with the admissions reception desk.
 Many schools track visits, and see this as the strongest possible way to demonstrate interest.
 If you are applying for early admission, visit the college by November 15.
 If you are applying for regular admission, visit by February 15 at the latest.

 Know your colleges.
 Many colleges go a step further, and emphasize “informed” interest.
 It’s not enough to visit the college; you need to observe the features of each college that differentiate it from other schools, and that align with your own interests and goals.
 Be prepared to inform colleges in your essays and interviews of specific reasons why you wish to attend.

 Be strategic with early admissions.
 While early acceptance rates tend to be higher than regular acceptance rates, early admissions have become harder to predict.
 Think carefully and strategically about your early admissions choice.

 Highlight your heritage.
-Many universities have made increasing the diversity of incoming classes a top admissions priority.
+For many universities increasing the diversity of incoming classes has become a top admissions priority.
 If you identify with an under-represented minority, participate in diversity days hosted by the college, if appropriate.

 Engage in school.
 In order to maximize your options in the college admissions process, try to reach your potential throughout high school.
 Engage in your academics: do your homework, participate in classes, choose interesting projects, speak with your teachers if you have questions, and manage your time well.
 Identify your interests, and choose extracurricular activities that are meaningful to you; participate with commitment and continuity; and seek leadership roles in the activities you enjoy the most.
 Engaging in your coursework and activities in high school will also position you well for making the most of your college years.